Kaiser Permanente Denied Your Knee Replacement?

 Limited formulary coverage for brand-name medications

-How to Win Your Knee Replacement Appeal
+How to Strengthen Your Knee Replacement Appeal

 Documentation of failed conservative treatments (PT, injections, bracing)